 For some more information on area crime stats and travel advisory information, check out this related post on the things Cozumel is best known for, here.

-Common Cozumel Catastrophes
+Common Catastrophes in Cozumel

 In fact, most dangers here on our pretty little island tend to be accidental or somewhat self-inflicted.
 Like, riding a moto in a new place after drinking?
 Not smart – see more below…